 Using a flare nut wrench, unbolt the leaking pressure hose from the steering rack and the power steering pump.

 Install new power steering hose, making sure to route it the same as the old hose.
+Do not over tighten the fitting threaded connections.
+Be sure to replace both the steering pressure and return hoses if both are same age and mileage.

 Fill the power steering reservoir with the manufacturer's recommended power steering fluid.